engxinqian/Grab-Traffic-Management-Challenge/README.md

 Hi,

 The file attached is the solution for the challenge.
 I used R to compose this solution.
+Download the R markdown file and run the script.
+To get an error rate on a test set, run part 2 of the solution.

 The solution is divided into 2 parts, labeled as part 1 and part 2.
 Part 1 is the way I approached the problem, it includes some analysis and visualizations.
 I also generated some forecasts to get the error rate out of sample.